Michael Crichton: Speeches

-Crichton was also a popular public speaker.
-He delivered a number of notable speeches in his lifetime, particularly on the topic of Global Warming.
+Crichton was a popular public speaker.
+He delivered a number of speeches in his lifetime, particularly on the topic of global warming, for which he has been criticized as a proponent of pseudoscience.

 "Intelligence Squared debate"

-On March 14, 2007, Intelligence Squared held a debate in New York City titled Global Warming Is Not a Crisis, moderated by Brian Lehrer.
-Crichton was on the for the motion side along with Richard Lindzen and Philip Stott vs Gavin Schmidt, Richard Somerville, and Brenda Ekwurze, 'against the motion'.
-Before the debate, the audience was largely on the 'against the motion' side (57% vs. 30%, with 13% undecided).
-At the end of the debate, there was a notable shift in the audience vote to 'for the motion' side (46% vs. 42%, with 12% undecided), leaving the debate with the conclusion that Crichton's group had won.
-Even though Crichton inspired a lot of blog responses and it was considered one of his best rhetorical performances, reception of his message was mixed.
+On March 14, 2007, Intelligence Squared held a debate in New York City for which the motion was Global Warming Is Not a Crisis, moderated by Brian Lehrer.
+Crichton was for the motion, along with Richard Lindzen and Philip Stott, versus Gavin Schmidt, Richard Somerville, and Brenda Ekwurze, who were against the motion.
+Before the debate, the audience had voted largely against the motion (57% to 30%, with 13% undecided).
+At the end of the debate, there was a greater shift in the audience vote for the motion (46% to 42%, with 12% undecided), resulting in Crichton's group winning the debate.
+Although Crichton inspired numerous blog responses and his contribution to the debate was considered one of his best rhetorical performances, reception of his message was mixed.

 Other speeches

 "Mediasaurus: The Decline of Conventional Media"

-In a speech delivered at the National Press Club in Washington, D.C. on April 7, 1993, Crichton predicted the decline of mainstream media.
+In a speech delivered at the National Press Club in Washington, D.C., on April 7, 1993, Crichton predicted the decline of mainstream media.

 "Ritual Abuse, Hot Air, and Missed Opportunities: Science Views Media"

-The AAAS invited Crichton to address scientists' concerns about how they are portrayed in the media, which was delivered to the American Association for the Advancement of Science in Anaheim, California on January 25, 1999.
+The AAAS invited Crichton to address scientists concerns about how they are portrayed in the media, which was delivered to the American Association for the Advancement of Science in Anaheim, California on January 25, 1999.